-To perform Perforce-related operations, TeamCity usually operates in a "no-workspace" mode, i.e. it executes Perforce commands without workspace context.
-For instance, checking for changes operations and creating server-side patches do not require creating Perforce workspaces.
+To perform Perforce-related operations, TeamCity usually operates in a "no-workspace" mode, that is it executes Perforce commands without the workspace context.
+For instance, workspaces are not required for tracking changes or for most server-side operations.

 The cases when a workspace is created are:

 Agent-side checkout, the default mode.
 In this case, TeamCity creates a Perforce workspace to check out the sources.

 Using versioned settings with Perforce Helix Core.

 Using Perforce streams as feature branches.
 In this case, TeamCity creates workspaces on the Perforce server to correctly process task streams.

 The names of the created workspaces start with the

 TC_p4_ prefix.
 For the agent-side checkout, it is possible to provide an additional prefix for the workspace name using the

 teamcity.perforce.workspace.prefix configuration parameter.
 Workspaces created on the Perforce server side, to support feature branches, have the

 The name of the workspace also includes the build agent name and a hash value built from the checkout directory and (optionally) checkout rules.